 - Impact on expats: Sheffield's higher student-to-resident ratio means more affordable restaurants, active nightlife, and diverse food options relative to city size.

-Manchester has better transport infrastructure, but Sheffield is catching up with investment.
+Manchester has the stronger transport network.
+Sheffield is catching up with recent investment.

 - Manchester: Metrolink tram (largest UK tram network), extensive bus network, Manchester Airport (3rd busiest in UK).